 - Communities you are a part of and organizations you support

-Developer interview tips
+Full stack developer interview tips

-How to optimize your skills assessment portion
+How to optimize your full stack developer skills assessment portion

 - Keep it short (1-2 hours maximum, or compensate developers for their time).